Pila, Laguna: Spanish colonial era

-The Franciscans established in Pila the second printing press in the Philippines in 1611 under the auspices of Tomas Pinpin and Domingo Loag.
-The press printed in 1613, the Philippines’ oldest dictionary and the first book printed using the movable type, the Vocabulario de Lengua Tagala.
+The Franciscans established the second printing press in the Philippines in Pila in 1611 under the auspices of Tomas Pinpin and Domingo Loag.
+In 1613, the press printed the Philippines’ oldest dictionary and the first book printed using movable type, the Vocabulario de la Lengua Tagala.
 The book was written and compiled by Fray Pedro de San Buenaventura and printed by Tomas Pinpin, the Prince of Filipino printers.
 The book is twenty-seven years older than the Bay Psalm Book, the first book printed in the United States in 1640.
+The 1818 Spanish census recorded the area having 1,117 native families and 3 Spanish-Filipino families.

-At the beginning of the 19th century, the town was transferred from Pagalangan to the present site of Santa Clara because of perennial flooding.
+At the beginning of the 19th century, the town was transferred from Pagalangan to the present site of Santa Clara due to perennial flooding.

 Post-colonial era

-In 1949, the barrios of Bancabanca, Daniw, Masapang, Nanhaya, San Benito, San Felix, San Francisco, and San Roque were excised from Pila to form the new independent municipality of Victoria, by virtue of Executive Order No. 282.
+In 1949, the barrios of Bancabanca, Daniw, Masapang, Nanhaya, San Benito, San Felix, San Francisco, and San Roque were excised from Pila to form the new independent municipality of Victoria by virtue of Executive Order No. 282.

 In 1957, the sitio of Pinagbayanan was converted into a barrio, by virtue of Republic Act No. 1689.